GSA/digitalgov.gov/content/events/2023/05/2023-05-08-2023-government-ux-summit.md

 * **Joanne McGovern**—UX Researcher, USAGov, GSA
 * **Mercedita Andrew**—Contractor, UX Researcher, GSA

+---

-### 3:00 pm - 3:45 pm, ET
+### Session 5, 3:00 pm - 3:45 pm, ET

-#### Session 5 — Reconsidering the consent form: the least user-friendly aspect of UX research
+#### Reconsidering the consent form: the least user-friendly aspect of UX research

 The concept of requiring a signed consent form in user experience (UX) or customer experience (CX) research is a holdover from the institutional review board (IRB) process in academic research.
 Yet even in higher education, UX and CX research is often deemed exempt from IRB and does not actually require a signed form.
 It’s time we question why the signed consent form process is the standard in civic UX and CX research.
 Do we really need a signed form to gather consent, or are we just carrying over practices because the signed consent form is what we’ve always done?